GClunies/reflekt/docs/DOCUMENTATION.md

 ![my-plan-example](/docs/my-plan.png)

 ### Events
-Each event in your tracking plan has its own YAML file, making it easy to manage and update.
+Each event in your tracking plan is defined by a YAML file, making it easy to manage and update.

 #### Metadata
 Event metadata is defined under the `metadata:` config (see example `Product Added` event below).
 It can be used to tag events with metadata not included when an event fires on your application or servers.
 Metadata can be whatever you want!
 Some example use cases are: